denisgrushkin/email-bulk-sender/README.md

 ### Template Path Configuration

 By default, the plugin looks for templates in the `templates/` folder in the project root.
-You can change this in the configuration:
+You can customize various settings:

 ```typescript
 export default {